-Given the past year of salon closures and social-distancing measures, it makes perfect sense that our favorite beauty brands have launched a handful of shiny new products that promise to transform hair at home.
+Given the past two years of salon closures and social-distancing measures, it makes perfect sense that our favorite beauty brands have launched a handful of shiny new products that promise to transform hair at home.
 From The Inkey List PCA Bond Repair to Olaplex No.0, many of these buys claim to repair strands, minimize split ends, and make hair that's in desperate need of a chop appear brand-new.
 But nothing has caused a stir quite like L'Oréal Paris Elvive Dream Lengths 8 Second Wonder Water.

 If, like us, you're glued to TikTok and Instagram Reels, you've probably spotted the product already in hair tutorials and tried-and-tested videos.
 In fact, Wonder Water has five-star reviews all around.
 According to the label, the treatment makes hair exponentially smoother and shinier without weighing strands down or making hair appear oily.
 It's also formulated without heavy silicones, which are often found in conditioning products like these.
 Instead, the star ingredient is propylene glycol, a clear synthetic liquid that absorbs moisture to make hair soft, hydrated, and manageable.